Ron Jones (teacher)

-Ron Jones (born 1941) is an American writer and formerly a teacher in Palo Alto, California.
-He is internationally known for his classroom exercise called "The Third Wave" and the book he wrote about the event, which inspired the made-for-TV movie The Wave and other works, including a theatrical film in 2008.
+Ron Jones (born 1941) is an American writer, pedagogist, and former teacher in Palo Alto, California.
+He is best known for his classroom exercise called "The Third Wave" and the book he wrote about the event, which inspired the made-for-TV movie The Wave and other works, including a theatrical film in 2008.
 The original TV movie won the Emmy and Peabody Awards.
 His books The Acorn People and B-Ball have also been made into TV dramas.
 Jones lives in San Francisco, California where he regularly performs as a storyteller.

 Career

 In April 1967, while working as a teacher at Cubberley High School in Palo Alto, Jones created a project with his 15-year-old World History students in which they experienced the growth of a fascist movement, called The Wave.
 Jones intended for this to be only a week-long exercise.
 He had a designed lesson plan which included a salute, a slogan, and a secret "police" force.
 The experiment was ended by Jones after complaints from teachers and parents.
 Jones then revealed that it was an exercise intended to give students a direct experience of how easily they could be misled into behaving like fascists, drawing parallels to the rise of the National Socialist movement in Germany.

 Jones says that he was refused tenure at Cubberley High School as a result of his anti-war activities two years after the experiment.
 There were large student protests against this decision.

 Jones has spent the past 30 years working with people with mental disabilities and has written a number of books.